rokucommunity/rooibos/docs/index.md

 Personally, I get great mileage doing TDD in roku by using MVVM pattern (I'm soon to release a lightweight MVVM framework).
 You can get more info on that [here](https://medium.com/flawless-app-stories/how-to-use-a-model-view-viewmodel-architectrue-for-ios-46963c67be1b) (for iOS), and ideas on how that benefits roku dev [here](https://medium.com/plexlabs/xml-code-good-times-rsg-application-b963f0cec01b)

-I use these practices as much as possible becuase:
+I use these practices as much as possible because:

 1. Keeps my view and business logic separated
 2. Tests are super fast to run (I generally run about 400 or so in each of my projects in < 5 seconds, and when running 1 test, turn around time is < 3 seconds)